Rocket-CDS/RocketDirectoryAPI/Documentation/SearchFiltering.md

 	  </sqlindex>

 ```
-*These can be altered by editing the "SystemDefaults.rules" file and then you must do a validation of the system to rebuild the new index.*
+*These can be altered by editing the "systemruels.rules" file and then you must do a validation of the system to rebuild the new index.*

 ## Defaut SQL search filter
 ```